CORPFIN 3501 - Portfolio Theory & Management

 This course includes a group assignment.
 Group assignments can be completed in groups of 2 top 4 students, and no groups can have more than 4 students.
 Group assignments allow students to be able to create a solution to an assigned problem and test their solution using quantitative and qualitative methodologies.
 It is expected that each member of a group will be able to leverage of their own particular expertise as well as that of the other members in the group.
 Groups will be created by the students themselves and groups may discuss their assignment with tutors during assignment consultation by making appointments.

-Finally, this course will require students to be able to access historical capital market data usuing EIKON database for their assignment.
+Finally, this course requires students to be able to access historical capital market data through the EIKON database for their assignment.